FIBA Women's Basketball World Cup: History

 Only four nations have won titles in the history of the Women's World Cup.
 The first tournament was held in 1953 in Chile, with the participation of ten national teams.
 Despite losing to Brazil in the final round, the United States won the inaugural title.
 The next tournament which was held in 1957 in Brazil, marked the beginning of the long-time rivalry between the US team and Soviet team, who debuted at the World Championship.
 The first official match between these teams was played on the last day of the tournament, it was also the decisive match of the championship.
 Soviet players led after the first half (27–24), but in the second half the Americans managed to achieve victory (51–48) and won their second World title.

 The third World Championship was held in 1959 in Moscow, Soviet Union.
-Due to international political tensions, caused by the Cold War, the United States and its allies didn't participate at this tournament, thus only eight Eastern Bloc countries were able to play at the championship.
+Due to international political tensions, caused by the Cold War, the United States and its allies didn't participate at this tournament with the exception of South Korea.
+Thus, seven of the eight countries that played in the tournament were Eastern Bloc countries.
 In the absence of the US team, the Soviet team won their maiden World title while Bulgaria took silver medals and Czechoslovakia finished third.
 But at the next World Championship, which was held in 1964 in Peru, all these Eastern European teams also occupied whole podium – the Soviet Union won their second title in a row, Czechoslovakia won silver medals, Bulgaria took bronze while United States finished only at fourth place.
 This tournament marked the beginning of the era of dominance of the Soviet Union in world women's basketball, which lasted for next two decades.
 Under leadership of head coach Lidiya Alekseyeva, Soviet team won three next World Championships held in 1967 (Czechoslovakia), 1971 (Brazil) and 1975 (Colombia).
 The vast majority of medals at these tournaments were won by Eastern European and East Asian teams while United States even failed to qualify into final round.
 In general, from 1959 to 1975 Soviet team won record five titles in a row by winning all their 40 matches with margin of 10 points and more.
 Therefore, it was not surprising when the Soviet Union won the inaugural women's Olympic tournament which was held in 1976 in Montreal, Canada (by winning all five matches).
 Despite losing to Japan and the Soviet Union, the United States managed to finish second and capture silver medals while Bulgaria took Olympic bronze.